 Or, we offer a day-trip bus tour from Shinjuku Station where the professional guide will take you to all the must-visit highlights in the Kawaguchiko area.
 If you are looking for not only the easiest way of transportation but also the best way to explore the area in one day, taking a guided bus tour is the best option for you!

 ▶Book Mt.
 Fuji Day Trip Bus Tour from Tokyo

 Another option is to depart from Tokyo station.
 Please check this website.

 This is less busier than the Shinjuku route.

 - Kosokubus.com – several departure points

-The organisation runs from different stations in Tokyo including Ikebukero and Shibuya.
+The organization runs from different stations in Tokyo including Ikebukuro and Shibuya.